 Digital Culture - Music Concentration

 In the digital culture program with a concentration in music, students complement their knowledge of digital culture with discipline-specific courses in the School of Music.
-These courses focus on understanding the foundations, historical and theoretical structures of commercial and popular music, and the principles of electronic music composition and digital sound.
+These courses focus on understanding the foundations and historical and theoretical structures of commercial and popular music and the principles of electronic music composition and digital sound.